 If you haven't dealt with a plumbing emergency yet, then you almost certainly will, as unfortunately they are surprisingly common occurrences.
 I've dealt with numerous examples in my time, both in the course of managing properties, as well as in my own home.
 It is very important to understand how to respond when an emergency happens, so that you can minimize any damage and quickly find an effective remedy.

-A plumbing emergency typically involves the discovery of some form of flooding or water damage.
-Perhaps you come home to discover that the floor of your kitchen or bathroom is covered in water, or find the ceiling of your living room sagging and dripping, or pieces of soggy dry wall becoming detached in the kitchen.
-As water damage usually only gets worse if left alone, some sort of immediate action needs to be taken.
+- Flooding - Any form of flooding or serious water damage can be considered an emergency.
+Perhaps you come home to discover that the floor of your kitchen or bathroom is covered in water, or find the ceiling of your living room sagging and dripping, or pieces of soggy dry wall have become detached in the kitchen.
+As water damage usually only gets worse if left alone, and safety and hygiene can be compromised, some sort of immediate action needs to be taken.

 4 Things to Do When Dealing With Plumbing Emergencies